 As you can see in the above image, as soon as the black pawn moves two squares from its starting position, the white pawn captures it assuming the black pawn only moved one square.

-En passant is a French word which means “in passing”.
+En passant is a French word that means “in passing”.

 Now, note that pawns were not allowed to move two squares forward right from the start.